 \section{Kinetic wealth exchange models}

-Understanding the distributions of income and wealth in an economy has been a classic problem in economics for more than a hundred years \cite{BKChakrabarti2013}.
-Inspired from the kinetic theory of gases (mentioned in the last section), the kinetic wealth exchange models (KWEMs) were proposed, which try to explain the robust and universal features of income/wealth distributions.
-These are a class of simple multi-agent models, where the actions and interactions of autonomous agents (representing individuals, organizations, societies, etc.), can be used to understand the behaviour of the system as a whole \cite{Yakovenko2009,Chatterjee2007,Chatterjee2010,Chakraborti2002,Hayes2002,Lallouache2010,Matthes2008-09}.
+As mentioned in the introduction, understanding the distributions of income and wealth in an economy has been a classic problem in economics for more than a hundred years \cite{BKChakrabarti2013}.
+Inspired from the kinetic theory of gases (mentioned in the last section), the kinetic wealth exchange models (KWEMs) were proposed, which tried to explain the robust and universal features of income/wealth distributions.
+These form a class of simple multi-agent models, where the actions and interactions of autonomous agents (representing individuals, organizations, societies, etc.), could be used to understand the behaviour of the system as a whole \cite{Yakovenko2009,Chatterjee2007,Chatterjee2010,Chakraborti2002,Hayes2002,Lallouache2010,Matthes2008-09}.

 KWEMs owe their popularity to the fact that they can capture many of the robust features of realistic wealth distributions using a minimal set of exchange rules \cite{Patriarca2013,Chakraborti2002,Patriarca2004}.
-In KWEMs, the society is described in terms of a simple model, in which agents randomly meet and exchange a part of their wealth \cite{Patriarca2013}, similarly to particle assemblies (e.g., a gas) in which from time to time, a pair of particles collide and exchange energy, as given by Eqs. \ref{Eq:energy_exchange}.
-The core of the model dynamics is a simple linear relation in Eqs. \ref{Eq:energy_exchange}, and the difficulty is actually in interpreting and adapting the model, and solving analytically the equations.
+In KWEMs, the closed economy or society is described in terms of a simple model, in which agents randomly meet and exchange a part of their wealth \cite{Patriarca2013}, similarly to particle assemblies (e.g., a gas) in which from time to time, a pair of particles collide and exchange energy, as given by Eqs. \ref{Eq:energy_exchange}.
+The core of the model dynamics are the simple linear relations in Eqs. \ref{Eq:energy_exchange}, and the difficulty is actually in generalizing and adapting the models, and solving analytically the equations.
 In fact, the exchange of wealth between two agents parallels the exchange of energy between colliding particles to the point that the kinetic theory of a gas in $D$ dimensions can suggest the expressions for the equilibrium distributions.